varughese/CS1622/codegen/mips_gen/example_mips/README.md

 So, for local variables, we can just do `<stack_position * 4> $sp`.

 For parameters, we can do `<stack_position * 4 + 4> $sp`.
 We need to do the +4 to account for the $ra spot.

+The complication however, is that the `$sp` can change during a function call.
+For example, when you call a function within a function, you push arguments onto the stack.
+This will f up the calculated variables above.

+To deal with this, we use the `$fp`, frame pointer.
+The `$fp` is set to the `$sp` after the stack is set up but before the function starts.
+A function ends by cleaning up the stack, and resetting the `$fp`.